 One good example of influencer marketing is YouTube celebrity PewDiePie’s collaboration with the makers of a horror movie set in the French catacombs under Paris in conjunction with the upcoming movie As Above, So Below in 2014.

 The resulting two-part video series was the perfect content for PewDiePie’s millions of subscribers, and received almost double the views of the movie’s trailer.
-It was a win-win situation for everybody.
+It was, suffice to say, a win-win situation for everybody.